PaulStoffregen/Audio/docs/bufferedPlayRec.md

 For playback, `AudioPlayWAVstereo`, `AudioPlayWAVquad`, `AudioPlayWAVhex`, and `AudioPlayWAVoct` objects are provided.
 These have 2, 4, 6 and 8 outputs respectively; in order to play a mono WAV file, use either output of an `AudioPlayWAVstereo` object.
 ### Recording
 For recording, `AudioRecordWAVmono`, `AudioRecordWAVstereo`, `AudioRecordWAVquad`, `AudioRecordWAVhex`, and `AudioRecordWAVoct` objects are provided.
 These have 1, 2, 4, 6 and 8 inputs respectively.
 Inputs which are not connected will still result in a channel being present in the stored WAV file, but it will be silent.
+### Pre-load
+For low-latency playback applications, an `AudioPreload` class is provided.
+This is used to store file information and some audio data from the start of the file, so that playback can start on the next audio system update.
+Playback transitions seamlessly to streaming from the fileystem once the pre-loadded audio data is exhausted.

 ## Enums
 ### `AudioBuffer::result`